lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 # How to build plugins

 The IF is designed to be as composable as possible.
 This means you can develop your own plugins and use them in a pipeline.
-To help developers write Typescript plugins to integrate easily into IF, we provide the `PluginInterface` interface.
+To help developers write Typescript plugins to integrate easily into IF, we provide the `ExecutePlugin` interface.
 Here's an overview of the stages you need to follow to integrate your plugin:

-- create a Typescript file that implements the `PluginInterface`
+- create a Typescript file that implements the `ExecutePlugin`
 - install the plugin
 - initialize and invoke the plugin in your manifest file